laurenshareshian/gradeapp/README.md

-Instructions for setting up simple grading app on OSU's server:
+Instructions for setting up a simple grading app on OSU's server:

-I got most of my instructions from [here](https://github.com/knightsamar/CS340_starter_flask_app).

-Set up your VPN.
+Make sure your OSU VPN is on.

 Log in to flip2:
 ssh {username}@flip2.engr.oregonstate.edu